-Microsoft Teams is the emerging hub for teamwork, allowing users to chat instead of email, use multiple channels to collaborate, and securely edit files with co-workers.
-Employees can work from anywhere on Team’s cloud-based app, using approved devices, so they can connect and create in brand new ways.
+Microsoft Teams has emerged as the new virtual workspace for organizations with over 270 million users in 2022.
+It allows users to chat instead of send email, use multiple teams to collaborate, securely edit files with co-workers, take meeting notes, plan project tasks, conduct meetings, lead townhalls, host webinars, and much more.
+Using approved devices, employees can work from anywhere on Microsoft Team’s cloud-based app to connect and create in new ways.

-Microsoft Teams use Identity Access Management (IAM) and Multi Factor Authentication (MFA) protocols to ensure the right users have access to your data.
-If a malicious user obtains valid credentials and tries to access your system through an anonymous server, the suspicious IP address will be identified and the user access blocked, keeping your data secure.
+Your entire Microsoft 365 tenant (including Microsoft Teams) can use Identity Access Management (IAM) and Multi Factor Authentication (MFA) protocols to ensure the right users have access to your data.
+If a malicious user obtains valid credentials and tries to access your system through an anonymous server, the suspicious IP address will be identified, and the user access blocked — keeping your data secure.

 Advanced Threat Protection for File Security

-Imagine that your interior design vendor, who collaborates with your team, inadvertently uploaded a file with malware into a chat channel.
+Imagine that a vendor, who collaborates with your team, inadvertently uploads a file with malware into a team channel.
 If your employee opens the file, you’ll have a potential nightmare on your hands.
 With Microsoft’s Advanced Threat Protection (ATP) capabilities, the malware-infected file is immediately identified, quarantined, and monitored to prevent a malicious attack.

 Data Loss Protection (DLP)